The Business Platinum Card® from American Express Review

 Flight Rebate Offers A Lot Of Potential Value

-Many of the folks who keep the Business Platinum do so because of the 35% points rebate.
+Many of the folks who keep Quidget_BizPlat do so because of the 35% points rebate.
 Especially as airlines try to drive awards closer to 1 cent per mile domestically, this perk could become more valuable over time.
 But even if you don't have much use for the points rebate, the card offers enough perks and benefits that could justify the high annual fee.
 You would just need to crunch the numbers for your own scenario.
-But overall, the Business Platinum does make sense for many award travelers.
+But overall, Quidget_BizPlat does make sense for many award travelers.

 The Business Platinum Card® from American Express Review: ToP Thoughts